hack4impact-uiuc/frontend-exercise/README.md

 # Frontend Exercise

+Note: this repo is intended for Hack4Impact UIUC members.
+If you are interested in learning from this exercise, please use [this repo](https://github.com/hack4impact-uiuc/react-exercise) instead!

 This exercise is intended for you to get familiar with fundamental [React](https://reactjs.org/) concepts in an interactive way, as well as for you to get comfortable developing in a modern [Node.js](https://nodejs.org/en/) environment.

 This project will be broken down into multiple parts.
 Each part will cover a fundamental React/frontend concept.
 After you finish this project, submit a pull request and assign your tech lead to review it!